MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/knowledge-base-search-methods.md

 You can use the following search options to search the knowledge base on the portal.

-- Lucene.Net search: Lucene.Net searches within multiple tables and fields at once.
+- **Lucene.Net search**: Lucene.Net searches within multiple tables and fields at once.
 More information: [Search](/powerapps/maker/portals/configure/search)
 - **Dataverse search** **(preview)**:

   > [!IMPORTANT]